Skip to navigation Skip to content

 Reason for request + Read more ...

-Referral to CIS should only be completed when 1 of the following applies:
+Referral to CIS should only be completed when one of the following applies:

-• Customer has lodged a claim that is rejecting for a residence related reason
+• The customer has lodged a claim that is rejecting for a residence related reason

 • There is a request for explanation or application for a formal review of a decision to reject for a residence related reason

 • The warning message 'Customer's partner/parents arrived in Australia as a refugee.
-Check NARWP exemption-see OB005-02020020' was presented in Process Direct
+Check NARWP exemption-see OB005-02020020' presents in Process Direct

 • Exemption needs to be ended as it does not apply to current claim